30+ Famous Landmarks in Australia

 The Wave Rock is located in Western Australia about four hours from Perth.
 This is the largest wave not found in the ocean!

 The Wave Rock is one of the most famous Australian natural landmarks.
 It is a granite cliff that is 110 metres long and one of the top Western Australia points of interest.
+There are so many beautiful places to explore in Western Australia on the road trip.

 Sydney Opera House